hellafolk/hellafolk.github.io/greening_glaciers.md

     ></iframe>
   </div>
 </div>
+A big part of this work is seeing how satellite data can complement JIRP’s in-situ measurements.
+Field observations give us the details (snow layers, density, melt patterns) while the spatial satellite record helps show the broader ecological response happening at the margins of the ice.
+Looking at both together feels like the most complete way to understand how the icefield and the surrounding landscape are shifting with time.

 I first tried to visualize the NDVI changes by creating a GIF of the summers from 2000–2023.
 It helped show the general shifts year to year, but the subtle trends were hard to see when everything was moving.
 To get a clearer picture, I plotted the NDVI values through time and calculated the root-mean-square for each season.
 That made it easier to see the overall direction of vegetation change around the icefields and how the signal has evolved as more land becomes exposed.

 <p align="center" style="margin: 2rem 0;">